Arithmetic genus inequalities with an application to sums of squares

 \section{Abstract}

-We show variants of the genus inequality for the irreducible components of the special fiber of an arithmetic curve over a henselian discrete valuation ring of residue characteristic zero that take into account the non-existence of rational, respectively real points on the the components.
-We then apply this inequality to obtain the bound $2^{ng}$ (respectively $2^{n(g+1)}$) on the totally positive sum-of-two-squares index in the function field of a curve of genus $g$ over the field of $n$-fold iterated real Laurent series with (respectively without) real points.
-The bound $2^{n(g+1)}$ had been previously known only for hyperelliptic curves.
+We show variants of the genus inequality for the irreducible com- ponents of the special fiber of an arithmetic curve over a henselian discrete valuation ring of residue characteristic zero that take into account the non- existence of rational points, respectively real points, on the components.
+We then apply this inequality to obtain the bound $ng$ (respectively $n(g+1)$) on the $2$-logarithm of the totally positive sum-of-two-squares index in the function field of a curve of genus $g$ with (respectively without) real points, defined over the field of n-fold iterated real Laurent series.
+The bound $n(g+1)$ - without the saving in case of the existence of a real point - has been known in the case of hyperelliptic curves.